Tropical Storm Beta forms in the Gulf of Mexico

 A second tropical system with a Greek alphabet name formed Friday afternoon, according to the National Hurricane Center.

 Tropical Storm Beta formed at 5 p.m.
-ET in the Gulf of Mexico and could strengthen into a hurricane.
+ET on Friday in the Gulf of Mexico and could strengthen into a hurricane.

-The storm has maximum sustained winds of 40 mph with higher gusts.
+As of Saturday at 5 p.m., the storm has maximum sustained winds of 60 mph with higher gusts and was stationary.

 SPECIAL COVERAGE: Hurricane Guide | Tropical Weather